nesi/hpc_training/_lessons/maui-and-mahuika/04-file-systems.md

 You will learn:

-* what the different file systems are
+* what the different filesystems are
 * what they should be used for
-* what the quotas are on the different file systems
+* what the quotas are on the different filesystems

-## File systems
+## Filesystems

 <table border="1" cellspacing="0" cellpadding="0">
     <tbody>